junxxx/junxxx.github.io/content/post/c.md

 ---
 **The C Programming Language** is the best textbook for a beginner who wants to learn C. This article mostly talks about pointers and memory in C.

-C's syntax is much simple but handle pointer in C is too easy to get stuck.
+C's syntax is simple but handling pointers in C is too easy to get stuck.

 ## Primitive data types and sizes
 char, int, float, double